SteveDeJongh/LS_170/review.md

 The data store, is often where the application layer will go to consult persistent data like a relational database, to retrive or create data.

 119. **What is a server?
 What is its role?**
-A server is essentially a program or bit of software that someone wrote and their purpose is to serve webpages.
+A server is essentially a program or bit of software that someone wrote and their purpose is to serve webpages or application data.

 120. **What are optimizations that developers can do in order to improve performance and minimize latency?**
-The simplest of techniques is to consider whether every resource or depency that your application uses is strictly necessary.
+The simplest of techniques is to consider whether every resource or dependency that your application uses is strictly necessary.

-Another technique for improivng profmrance is data compression.
+Another technique for improving performance is data compression, this is using bits of software to reduce file sizes, allowing for quicker data transfer.

 Reusing TCP Connections.
+This allows the client-server interaction to keep a connection alive, and allows us to skip the TCP 3 way handshake on each new interaction.

 DNS Optimizations
-As every request to connec to a domain will involve a DNS lookup, this area is a prime candidate for optimization.
+As every request to connect to a domain will involve a DNS lookup, this area is a prime candidate for optimization.
 The first way to improve this is by reducing the number of host names that need to be resolved.
 Another method is download any external resources and host them locally on the server that is hosting the web app, a third avenue is to use a faster DNS provider.

 Caching
 What we mean by caching for optimization is server-side.
 Caches are a seperate component from the host server and are essentially short-term memory banks.
 What they do is store content that was recently accessed by a user so that next time that content is request it can be delivered more quickly.